- Our patient screening, practice hygiene, and staff PPE are all in line with current government and health guidelines.

 Please DO NOT come to the practice if:

-- You have had any symptoms of COVID-19: a high temperature, a persistent cough, or loss of sense of smell or taste in the last 7 days.
+• You have had any symptoms of COVID-19 or have had a positive lateral flow test in the last 7 days.

-- You have someone in your household who has, or has had symptoms of COVID-19.
+• You have someone in your household who has, or has had symptoms of COVID-19 in the past 7 days.

 If you have an appointment then, subsequently, you or a household member develop any COVID-19 symptoms please telephone the practice to cancel – there will be no cancellation charge.